 ADR Scotland

-ADR Scotland (Administrative Data Research Scotland) is a partnership combining specialists in the Scottish Government’s Data for Research Unit with the expertise of academic researchers at the Scottish Centre for Administrative Data Research.
+ADR Scotland (Administrative Data Research Scotland) is a partnership combining specialists in the Scottish Government’s Data for Research, Analytical Platforms and Data Sharing Legislation Unit with the expertise of academic researchers at the Scottish Centre for Administrative Data Research (SCADR).
 Together they are transforming how public sector data in Scotland is curated, accessed and explored, so it can deliver its full potential for policymakers and for the public.

-ADR Scotland is helping to make administrative datasets more readily linkable and conducting research on a suite of critical issues in Scotland, from health and social care to lifelong wellbeing, and from poverty and fair work to building safer communities.
+ADR Scotland is helping to make administrative datasets more readily linkable and conducting research on a suite of critical issues in Scotland, including children's lives and outcomes, lifelong health and wellbeing, health and social care, poverty and fair work, and building safer communities.

 The Scottish Government brings proven experience in managing data-sharing and linkage projects, as well as access to and understanding of policymakers in government, and expertise in information governance.
 It is committed to taking forward a programme of work to develop a new infrastructure to support administrative data research.

-You can find out more about how to access data in Scotland on the Trusted Research Environments page and in the SCADR Researcher Handbook.
+You can find out more about how to access data in Scotland on the Trusted Research Environments page, by visiting Research Data Scotland, or in the SCADR Researcher Handbook.

 ADR Scotland is funded directly by the Economic & Social Research Council (ESRC) with a dedicated portion of the total investment in ADR UK, currently until March 2026.
 To find out more about how ADR UK is funded, see About Us.
 Further details of the grants awarded to Scottish Government and the University of Edinburgh can be seen on UK Research & Innovation (UKRI)’s Gateway to Research platform.